 In general, the string arguments of a defined macro may be supplied between alternative delimiters (see String parameters) if desired.
 However, if every string parameter of the defined macro is optional, the string arguments must be either omitted entirely or provided between parentheses (and therefore separated by commas).
 This allows a macro with all of its optional string arguments omitted to be immediately followed by some character other than an opening parenthesis without that character being interpreted as an alternative delimiter.

-To define a macro that will be available for use immediately anywhere in the skool file or ref files, consider using the @expand directive.
+To define a macro that will be available for use immediately anywhere in the skool file or ref files, consider using the @expand directive, or the Expand parameter in the [Config] section.